Knarkh/Getting-and-Cleaning-Data--Course-Project/Code Book.md

 Code Book for Getting and Cleaning Data Course Project describing the data in Tidy_Data.txt that is the output of run_analysis.R

+All variables represent average values for each subject and activity of the respective variable.
+The data is combined from train and test data sets.

 1. Subjects
 Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.